 Hookah Pipes

 Some smoking devices, such as hookah pipes, are not allowed on board a cruise.
-Cigarettes and e-cigarettes are allowed on board, but must be smoked in specified areas.
+We cover cigarettes and e-cigarettes further down in their own section.

 Restricted Items on Cruise Ships